gatis-prave/Tkinter-Learning-Project/README.md

 # Tkinter Learning Project
- Fake Operating System writen in Python, that I use to learn Tkinter
+ Fake Operating System, written in Python, that I use to learn Tkinter